RexxLA/rexx-repository/ARB/standards/work-in-progress/document/definitions_and_document_notation.md

 : A sequence of characters used as a name, see nnn.
 Symbols are used to name variables, functions, etc.

 tailed name
-: The names in a variable pool have an attribute of 'tailed' or 'non-tailed'.
+: The names in a variable pool have an attribute of `'tailed'` or `'non-tailed'`.
 Otherwise identical names are distinct if their attributes differ.
 Tailed names are normally the result of replacements in the tail of a symbol, the part that follows a stem.